Category: Knowledge Base Software

 Every article should give readers what they need, want, and crave!
 Anything less, and all the resources you’ve put into creating your knowledge base articles will go to waste.

-That’s why it’s crucial that you deliver your readers accurate, valuable information.
+That’s why you must deliver your readers accurate, valuable information.
 After all, your knowledge base is the most legitimate source of information about your software and its features.

-You need to provide trustworthy, well-organised content, in easy-to-read chunks.
+You need to provide trustworthy, well-organized content, in easy-to-read chunks.

 Here’s a simple guide to creating a knowledge base that sets the standard for information in your industry.